Can You Date While Separated?

 If children are involved, this could detrimentally affect your custody or visitation rights.
 Judges tend to look disfavourably on introducing children to new romantic partners too soon after a separation.
 Even if the marriage produced no children, prematurely “moving on” can complicate a property settlement or invite a lawsuit against the “the other man” or “other woman.”
 While “the other man” or “other woman” can no longer successfully be sued if the new relationship started after the date of separation, evidence proving that a relationship existed shortly after the date of separation can be used to help prove that a relationship existed prior to the date of separation.

-Dating and Child Custody
+Child Custody and Dating

 Seeing you with someone other than your spouse can make your children very uncomfortable.
 Introducing children to a new romantic partner is a process that must be done with care.
 In a child custody case, the judge must decide what is in the best interest of the children when determining the custody rights of each parent.
 A judge could consider introducing a new romantic partner to the children too soon as being not in their best interests.